Cataract Surgery in Canberra

 How to prepare for cataract surgery

-» Explain the process of cataract surgery, and the lens options.
+» Explain the process of surgery, and the lens options.

 » Take detailed measurements of your eyes to calculate the lens power.